moby/moby/docs/swarm/swarm-tutorial/delete-service.md

 +++
 <![end-metadata]-->

-# Delete the service running on the Swarm
+# Delete the service running on the swarm

-The remaining steps in the tutorial don't use the `helloworld` service, so now you can delete the service from the Swarm.
+The remaining steps in the tutorial don't use the `helloworld` service, so now you can delete the service from the swarm.

 1. If you haven't already, open a terminal and ssh into the machine where you run your manager node.
 For example, the tutorial uses a machine named